microsoft/azure-devops-node-api/README.md

 To see what APIs are available, see the appropriate client interface.
 For example, [GitApi.ts](https://github.com/Microsoft/azure-devops-node-api/blob/master/api/GitApi.ts)

+More detailed information for the endpoints of each API can be found at https://docs.microsoft.com/en-us/rest/api/vsts/?view=vsts-rest-4.1

 ## Running Samples

 Pre-reqs: [Node >= 4.4.7 LTS](https://nodejs.org) and [typescript (tsc) >= 1.8](https://www.npmjs.com/package/typescript)